 All I needed to do was spend about 15 minutes transferring the graphic, and then paint it in.

 I apply only one coat of paint and then am ready for the finishing touches.
-Next, I use an older Round Brush to apply the same gray wax I mentioned above to the base.
+Next, I use an older brush to apply the same gray wax I mentioned above to the base.

 My curbside find is now ready to debut the farmhouse drop-leaf table I was after.
 Ta-da!